rainbow494/arch-1/doc/en-us/googletalk-architecture.markdown

     *   Software Development Strategies
     - Make sure binaries are both backward and forward compatible so you can have old clients work with new code.
     - Build an experimentation framework to try new features.
     - Give engineers access to product machines.
 Gives end-to-end ownership.
 This is very different than many companies who have completely separate OP teams in their data centers.
-Often developers can't touch production machines.</div>
+Often developers can't touch production machines.